Lambrie/Lambrie.github.io/_posts/2020-06-08-generate-pdf-aws-lambda.md

 * What is AWS S3
 * Packages
 * Upload Code to AWS Lambda
+* Add python modules to AWS Lambda
+* The function
+* AWS Lambda temp storage
+* How to generate a pdf
+* Provide AWS Lambda permission to access S3
+* Generate a pdf with test data in the console

 ### What is AWS Lambda
 [AWS Lambda](https://aws.amazon.com/lambda/ "AWS Lambda") lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.